AR-js-org/AR.js-Docs/docs/marker-based.md

 ### How to choose good images for Pattern Markers

 Markers have a black border and high contrast shapes.
-Lately, we have added also white border markers with black background, altough the classic ones, with black border, behave better.
+Lately, we have added also white border markers with black background, although the classic ones, with black border, behave better.

 Here's an article explaining all good practice on how to choose good images to be used to generate custom markers: [10 tips to enhance your AR.js app](https://medium.com/chialab-open-source/10-tips-to-enhance-your-ar-js-app-8b44c6faffca).